thecodearcher/todo-application-with--twilio-sync/readme.md

 ## Getting started

-In this tutorial, we will look at how to take advantage of Twilio Sync to manage our application data by building a Todo application using [Angular](https://angular.io/) and [Laravel](https://laravel.com/) for our Frontend and API respectively.
+In this tutorial, we will look at how to take advantage of Twilio Sync to manage our application data by building a To-do application using [Angular](https://angular.io/) and [Laravel](https://laravel.com/) for our Frontend and API respectively.
 We start by building our RESTful API which will be the backbone for our To-do application.

 ### Setting up Laravel Project